Hear an excerpt of this piece.

 Program Notes:

 By no means does this short work attempt to capture the richness and complexity of Pynchon’s dense 700+ page novel.
 Instead, I focused on the mood struck by the first sentence and the shape described by Pynchon’s title.
 In many ways the piece is very much about altitude, with register playing a central role in the form and movement in the piece.
-I also took, from the aggressive, active nature of Pynchon’s first sentence, a sense of relentless kinetic motion, and throughout the piece there is a rhythmic pulse, always played by someone., even in the quietest section where it is performed by the percussion section playing the sides of their drums with their fingers.
+I also took, from the aggressive, active nature of Pynchon’s first sentence, a sense of relentless kinetic motion, and throughout the piece there is a rhythmic pulse, always played by someone, even in the quietest section where it is performed by the percussion section playing the sides of their drums with their fingers.
 The only point where this incessant pulse is not heard is when the horns burst out with the main melody of the piece, a melody that has always been, up to this point, only hinted at, buried or unfinished, struggling to gain altitude until finally, at this climatic moment towards which the whole piece leads, everything else is stripped away.

 A Screaming Comes Across the Sky was commissioned by the Immanuel and Helen Olshan Texas Music Festival for its “New Texas Overtures” program.
 It was awarded the 2006 Fauxharmonic Orchestra Composition Prize, and was the winner of the Columbia Orchestra’s 2007 American Composer Competition.